shlomif/halting-my-real-person-fiction/README.md

 ## Actors are not replaceable

-Jewel Straite testified that only she and Summer Glau could have played their characters on Firefly.
+Jewel Staite [testified](https://www.reddit.com/r/IAmA/comments/2e3t1f/jewel_staite_ama/cjvt8t9/) that only she and Summer Glau could have played their characters on Firefly.
 Similarly I am more and more convinced that only Emma Watson can play Selina on [Selina-Mandrake](https://www.shlomifish.org/humour/Selina-Mandrake/) but I'd like her to do it for fun and work for relatively little.
 It will be prepostorous to assume that Christina Grimmie can ever be